wp-plugins/wp-fb-share-like-button/README.txt

 * Iframe and XFBML versions of Facebook Like Button.
 * Asynchronous or Synchronous loading of the Javascript

+= Rate Us / Feedback =

+Please take the time to let us and others know about your experiences by leaving a review, so that we can improve the plugin for you and other users.

+= Want More? =

+If You Want more functionality or some modifications, just drop us a line what you want and We will try to add or modify the plugin functions.

+If you like the plugin please [Donate here](http://tinyurl.com/owxtkmt).

 == Installation ==